 Polk’s many buildings and works include the reconstruction of Mission Dolores, the water temple in Sunol, CA and the adjacent parish house of the Swedenborgian Church.
 He is highly regarded for his elegant residential work.
 His mansions and estates were often in the Georgian Revival style for wealthy, prominent San Franciscans like the Bourn’s Pacific Heights mansion at 2550 Webster Street; the Empire Cottage in Grass Valley as well as Filoli estate.
 Polk was the American architect working with the French architectural firm that designed the Carolands estate in Hillsborough, at one time the largest house west of the Mississippi.
 With the exceptions of several shingle style homes, Polk was not an Arts & Crafts designer in the pure sense.
 However, he is most noted for his introduction of the shingle style to California architecture.
 Many of his residences share this style’s features and principles of harmony with their environment.

-In 1917, he married Margaret Mary James, daughter of Professor William James of Harvard and niece of the well know author Henry James.
+In 1917, he married Margaret Mary James, daughter of Professor William James of Harvard and niece of the well known author Henry James.

 After rejecting Polk colleague Chesley Bonestell’s design concepts for garden structures, William Bourn asked Bruce Porter to design the gardens.
 Porter responded with plans to enhance the natural landscape and use the magnificent view of the mountains to the west and along the long sweeping view to the north as a dramatic background to the gardens.